 Using STAR method means answering the question in this order:

-- SITUATION: Tell what the situation was.
-Help recruiter to imagine it.
+- SITUATION: Tell the interviewer about what the situation was.
+Help them to imagine it.
 What was the environment, challenge, idea, discussions, timeline etc. Were you under stress?
 Were there people supporting you?

 - ACTION: Describe what you did to complete the task.
 Focus on what YOU did, not what your team did (Starting the sentences with “we” instead of “I” is a common interview mistake)